 As is the case with many other common mistakes, the lifter is especially vulnerable to knee strain or damage when the feet are rotated too far in or out.
 Instead, those utilizing the leg press machine are best suited keeping their feet vertically aligned or only turned in or out to a minor degree.

-Though beginners might want to start off with the basic or neutral stance, more advanced lifters can opt to either stick with this position as well or experiment with other leg press foot placement options to really target specific muscles and to more efficiently build muscle and strength throughout the lower body.
+While beginners might begin with a basic or neutral stance, advanced lifters can choose to continue with this position or experiment with other leg press foot placements to effectively target specific muscles and enhance muscle building and strength gain throughout the lower body.

 Frequently Asked Questions